-Dr. Jeff Horowitz is currently Professor of Movement Science and Director of the Substrate Metabolism Lab in the School of Kinesiology.
-Before his time at U-M, Dr. Horowitz was a Research Instructor in Medicine for the Division of Gastroenterology at the Washington University School of Medicine in St. Louis, MO after completing his Ph.D. in Exercise Physiology at University of Texas at Austin.
+Dr. Jeff Horowitz is a professor of Movement Science and director of the Substrate Metabolism Laboratory at the University of Michigan School of Kinesiology.
+Before his time at U-M, Dr. Horowitz was a research instructor for the Division of Gastroenterology at the Washington University School of Medicine in St. Louis, MO.
+Dr. Horowitz completed his PhD in Exercise Physiology at University of Texas at Austin.

-He has published more than 50 articles in peer-reviewed journals, including the International Journal of Behavioral Nutrition and Physical Activity, Journal of Applied Physiology and The Journal of Clinical Endocrinology & Metabolism.
-Dr. Horowitz has received more than $4.5 million in grant funding from organizations such as the American Diabetes Association and the National Institute of Health.
-He is an ad hoc reviewer for multiple journals for Nutrition and Physiology, and is a member of several professional organizations, including the International Biology of Exercise and the American Diabetes Association.
-He also used to serve as Associate Editor for journals like Applied Physiology, Nutrition and Metabolism and The Canadian Journal of Applied Physiology.
+Dr. Horowitz has published more than 50 articles in peer-reviewed journals, including the International Journal of Behavioral Nutrition and Physical Activity, Journal of Applied Physiology and The Journal of Clinical Endocrinology & Metabolism.
+He has received more than $4.5 million in grant funding from organizations such as the American Diabetes Association and the National Institute of Health.
+Dr. Horowitz is an ad hoc reviewer for multiple journals for Nutrition and Physiology, and is a member of several professional organizations, including the International Biology of Exercise and the American Diabetes Association.
+He has also served as associate editor for journals like Applied Physiology, Nutrition and Metabolism and The Canadian Journal of Applied Physiology.

 |MOVESCI 540||Advanced Exercise Physiology||3||Fall||Horowitz|

 Physiological principles of exercise for students who already have a strong background in exercise physiology.
 Topics include: regulation of energy metabolism, cardiovascular physiology, neuromuscular and neuroendocrine systems, skeletal muscle, exercise training, environmental influences, nutrition, weight control, and the impact of exercise on health and disease.